Boise State University

 • BMOL 603 Biophysical Instrumentation and Techniques (Fall 2017)

 Following two post-doctoral fellowships studying experimental biophysics at the Centre de Biochimie Structurale, in Montpellier, France, and at the National Institutes of Health, in Bethesda, MD, Dr. Matthew Ferguson joined the faculty of the Department of Physics at Boise State University in late 2013.
 He earned his doctorate in physics from the University of Maryland and his bachelors of science in physics & mathematics from Texas Christian University in Fort Worth.
+He is a tribal member of the Choctaw Nation of Oklahoma and a descendent of Tushpa “John Culberson”.

 Dr. Ferguson’s current research focus is on understanding the physical basis of transcriptional regulation and splicing of RNA in eukaryotes by single molecule live cell fluorescence microscopy.
 He is an experimental biophysicist.
 An underlying theme in his research has been the interface between dynamical systems and thermodynamics in both physical and biological systems.
 Through the combination of physics, computer simulation and multidimensional data analysis, he interprets the results of experiments in a straightforward way, turning information into knowledge about a physical or biological system.